-A widely used method of simulating a UWA channel is via the BELLHOP program, publicly available as part of the Acoustics Toolbox [26], originally developed by M. Porter and currently maintained by the Woods Hole Oceanographic Institute.
-BELLHOP is a beam/ray tracing model for predicting acoustic pressure fields in the underwater environment [17] [18].
-Beam/ray tracing is based on ray theory which approximates the propagation of acoustic waves as rays travelling along particular spatial paths from the source to the receiver [27].
-The difference between a beam and a ray is that the former adds an intensity profile (e.g. Gaussian) normal to the ray trajectory, thus allowing more accurate calculations of the total acoustic intensity at a given point in space [28]-[30].
+A widely used method of channel modeling in the UWA communications research community is by using BELLHOP [17], e.g. see [26]-[32].
+BELLHOP is a beam/ray tracing model for predicting acoustic pressure fields in the underwater environment [17] [18], which is publicly available as part of the Acoustics Toolbox [33], originally developed by M. Porter and currently maintained by the Woods Hole Oceanographic Institute.
+Beam/ray tracing is based on ray theory which approximates the propagation of acoustic waves as rays travelling along particular spatial paths from the source to the receiver [34].
+The difference between a beam and a ray is that the former adds an intensity profile (e.g. Gaussian) normal to the ray trajectory, thus allowing more accurate calculations of the total acoustic intensity at a given point in space [35]-[37].
 The beam tracing approach is considered an accurate approximation of acoustic wave propagation in cases where the curvature of the ray trajectory and the change in the acoustic pressure amplitude within a single wavelength are negligible [15].
 A more appropriate way of calculating the acoustic intensity at low frequencies is by solving the wave equation using normal mode theory [15].
-In these cases the KRAKEN simulation program [31] can be used instead of BELLHOP.
+In these cases the KRAKEN simulation program [38] can be used instead of BELLHOP.
 However, in most cases considered in UAN research the carrier frequencies are significantly higher than 1.5 kHz, i.e. the wavelengths are shorter than 1 m (given 1500 m/s propagation speed), which comfortably satisfies the high frequency criterion of the beam tracing approach.

-A common approach to channel modeling in simulation-based UAN research is to use the outputs of BELLHOP beam tracing to synthesize realistic impulse responses of underwater acoustic multipath channels, and calculate characteristics of received signals, e.g. signal amplitude and delay, using these simulated channel realizations.
-For example, Yildiz et al. [36] propose a framework for jointly optimizing the packet size and transmit power in UANs and use BELLHOP to simulate a PHY
+A common approach to channel modeling in simulationbased UAN research is to use the outputs of BELLHOP beam tracing to synthesize realistic impulse responses of UWA multipath channels, and calculate characteristics of received signals, e.g. signal amplitude and delay, using these simulated channel realizations.
+For example, Yildiz et al. [26] propose a framework for jointly optimizing the packet size and transmit power in UANs and use BELLHOP to simulate a PHY layer